 is the baseline oral bioavailability of curcumin when consumed without an absorption enhancer, according to research published in Planta Medica.
 This means that a 500mg curcumin gummy delivers only 5mg to your bloodstream without technology like piperine, phytosomes, or water-soluble formulations.
 Absorption enhancement is the single most important factor in choosing a turmeric gummy.

 The fundamental challenge with turmeric supplementation is not potency — it is bioavailability.
 Curcumin is lipophilic (fat-soluble), poorly water-soluble, and rapidly metabolized by the liver through glucuronidation.
 Without an absorption-enhancing strategy, the vast majority of ingested curcumin passes through the gastrointestinal tract without entering systemic circulation.
 The best turmeric gummies solve this problem through patented delivery technologies.
+If joint discomfort or chronic inflammation is your main concern, also see our guide to the best pain relief gummies, and for a complementary anti-inflammatory with anthocyanin support, explore tart cherry gummies.

 BioPerine (Piperine)